A visibly upset Doctor prepares to mount his defence.

 Sue: She was completely wasted.

-Sue: They’re not perennials, then?
+Sue: So they’re not perennials, then?

-The Doctor is very sad.
+The Doctor is very upset about this.

 Back in the courtroom, the Valeyard seizes the opportunity to charge the Doctor with genocide.